RoptopsCanditates/Determining-Rooftop-Candidates-for-Hosting-GPS-Error-Correction-RTK-Sites/README.md

    ```
 2. Load data into PostGIS.
 3. Run SQL scripts in `Code` folder via PGAdmin or psql.
-4. Generate plots and export CSVs using provided Python or R scripts.
+4. Generate plots and export CSVs using provided R scripts.
 5. Visualize results in QGIS or via the interactive dashboards.
 6. Visualize the 3D view of the angle based on individual buildings.